by Jay Shah | Consultant, Cyber Group, Inc.

-We are facing three new C’s: Covid, Cloud & Cost.
 Over the past few months, Covid-19 has altered the norms of everyday life dramatically.
-At one corner, we have industries such as aviation, hospitality, tourism, entertainment, restaurants, etc. which have been brought to their knees.
-In contrast, at another corner, this pandemic has forced a lot of digital, team, and cultural transformations to happen within organizations.
-A massive rise in cloud adoption has been seen and AWS has been a vast portion of this.
-We are all moving to the cloud, but are we tracking the cost and budget?
-Is it impacting our organization?
+At one corner, we have industries such as aviation, hospitality, tourism, entertainment, restaurants etc. which has been brought down to their knees, while at another corner, this pandemic has forced a lot of digital, team and cultural transformations to happen within the organizations and a massive raise has been seen in cloud adoptions being AWS as a vast portion.

-Many C–level executives (CEO, CTO, CFO, CIO, CRO) and EVP/VP’s say that their AWS bill shocks them, but they can’t do anything about it.
-In the end, it comes down to, “The AWS bill is high.
-We can’t keep track of every resource that our developers/infrastructure’s/SRE/architects make.
-We need the cloud, and that costs more money.”
+No, answer, right!!!
+Let’s talk in general.
+A lot of C level people (CEO, CTO, CFO, CIO, CRO) and EVP/VP’s say their AWS bill shocks them, but they can’t do anything about it.
+At the end it’s just a quote “The AWS Bill is high.
+We can’t keep track of every resource that our developers/infrastructure’s/SRE/architect’s make.
+We need the Cloud and that costs more Money.”

-Well, during these tough economic times, all businesses need to learn how to reduce and optimize expenses, and this includes their AWS/Azure cloud bill.
-Without a deliberate approach to architecting in the cloud and best practices surrounding governance, organizations are finding themselves exposed and spending more than initially planned.
+Well, during these tough economic times, all businesses need to learn how to reduce and optimize expenses, and this includes your AWS/Azure cloud bill.
+Without a deliberate approach to architecting in the cloud as well as best practices surrounding governance, organizations are finding themselves exposed and spending more than originally planned.

 Common Cloud Pitfalls

-Several reports say that on an average 35% of cloud users express concerns about controlling cloud costs and on average, approximately 10%-25% of the estimated cloud range is not used.
+Several Reports say on an average 35% of cloud users express concerns about controlling cloud costs and approximately on average 10%-25% of estimated cloud range is not used

 - Uncontrolled spend